-Below are two examples where price returned to the key support and resistance levels that was breached for a retest.
+Below are two examples where the price returned to the key support and resistance levels that were breached for a retest.

 Trading breakouts can be a profitable trading strategy.
 The risk of a false breakout is high though, which is why having a sound risk management plan is important.
 Furthermore, you should aim for a reasonable risk/reward ratio - at least 1:2.

-Breakouts can be traded on any time frame.
+Breakouts can be traded at any time frame.
 You could trade a breakout below a multi-year support level and hold the trade for months.

 However, breakout trading tends to be more popular with short-term traders as they are trying to catch the momentum and profit from sudden market moves that occur within a short period of time.
 It is far easier to get a feeling for the market and its momentum when trading on the lower time frames rather than the higher time frames.

-Create a free demo trading account to test out your new found knowledge on breakout strategies.
+Create a free demo trading account to test out your newfound knowledge of breakout strategies.

 The information is not to be construed as a recommendation; or an offer to buy or sell; or the solicitation of an offer to buy or sell any security, financial product, or instrument; or to participate in any trading strategy.
 Readers should seek their own advice.
 Reproduction or redistribution of this information is not permitted.